Slimming Neural Networks using Adaptive Connectivity Scores: Algorithm and Component Description

 \subsection{Algorithm}

-\paragraph{Setup and Notations} We assume that a DNN contains $L$ layers where, we compute the connectivity~($\eta$) between filters in every adjacent pair of layers.
-The total number of filters in layer $(l+1)$ is denoted by $N^{(l+1)}$.
-A lower value of $l$ indicates that it is closer to input than the output layer.
-Activations from a filter are denoted by $F^{(l)}_i \in \mathbb{R}^{m \times 1}$, where $i$ is the index of a filter and $m$ is the number of samples.
-The final dimension of activations are averaged into a scalar value.
-The set of activations from filters in layer $l$, excluding $F^{(l)}_i$, are given by $\overline{F^{(l)}_i}$.
-There are two typical constraints applied for pruning in \alg{}, $\delta$ over the connectivity scores, $\eta()$, between filters (Section~\ref{sec:weighted_hash_based_cmi_estimator}), and $\gamma^{(l+1)}$ which defines the upper pruning percentage for layer $l+1$ (Section~\ref{sec:algorithm_defining_upper_pruning_limit_of_a_layer}).
-Based on our pruning criteria, the set of filter connections for $F^{(l+1)}_i$ that are retained are stored in set $S_{F^{(l+1)}_i}$. \resizebox{0.8\columnwidth}{!}{ } \paragraph{Description} The overall goal of the algorithm is to find the set of filters that contribute a majority of information between layers and retain their values in the weight matrix.
-We apply \alg{} between adjacent layers of a DNN where, first, we identify a subset of relatively insensitive filters in $l+1$ that can be pruned. $S_{F^{(l+1)}_i}$ is initialized as these subset of filters.
-Then, we compute the connectivity, $\eta$, between activations from every filter in layer $l$ and the subset of filters in $l+1$ using our proposed hash-based ACMI estimator.
-The connectivity score evaluates the strength of the relationship between two filters in the context of contributions from all the filters from layer $l$.
-Finally, if the connectivity score is lower than a threshold level $\delta$, and the number of pruned filters do not exceed the pre-determined upper limit, denoted by $\gamma^{(l+1)}$, we remove the index of the filter from $S_{F^{(l+1)}_i}$.
-The weights for retained filters/neurons are untouched while the weights for the entire kernel/elements are zeroed out for pruned filters/neurons.
-While Algorithm~\ref{alg:SNACS} can be applied to each filter individually, we apply it to groups of filters to improve run-time performance.
-We define $G^{(l+1)}$ as the total number of groups in layer $l+1$, where a group of filters is selected sequentially.
+The overall goal of our algorithm is to find the set of filters that contribute minimally to the flow of information between layers and prune their values from the weight matrix.
+We apply \alg{} between every pair of adjacent layers in a pre-trained DNN where, \begin{itemize} \item We identify a subset of sensitive filters in layer $l+1$ that need to be protected from pruning and iterate over the remaining insensitive filters in layer $l+1$. \item To measure the connectivity score, $\eta$, between filters in layers $l$ and $l+1$ we apply our proposed hash-based ACMI estimator on the activations from each set of filters.
+An example of this is shown in Fig.~\ref{fig:snacs_dependency}.
+The connectivity score evaluates the strength of the relationship between two filters in the context of contributions from all the remaining filters in layer $l$. \item If the connectivity score is lower than a threshold level $\delta$, and the number of pruned filters do not exceed the pre-determined upper limit, denoted by $\gamma^{(l+1)}$, we add the index of the filter to $S_{F^{(l+1)}_i}$.
+The weights for retained and protected filters/neurons are untouched while the weights for the entire kernel/elements are zeroed out for pruned filters/neurons. \end{itemize} In the practical implementation of Alg.~\ref{alg:SNACS} the value of $\delta$ is determined by thresholding $\eta$ values from a chosen layer so as to remove sufficient weights and match the predetermined $\gamma^{l}$.
+Once we prune the filters that contribute the least across all the layers of the DNN, we proceed to re-training the network using a setup that mirrors the training phase of the pre-trained DNN.
+Across Alg.~\ref{alg:SNACS}, we note that \alg{} does not contain a continual feedback loop to update weights when pruning.
+Instead, we take only a single retraining pass after pruning.
+Compared to iterative pruning approaches, which often continually fine-tune to compensate for the performance lost due to pruning, \alg{} falls firmly in the domain of single-shot pruning methods.